VAPA Connections

 Theatreworks

-VAPA Multimedia Lab
+Multimedia Lab

-Twenty-two Macintosh G5s and thirty Dell PCs make up the state of the art VAPA Multimedia Lab housed in Columbine.
+Twenty-two Macintosh G5s and thirty Dell PCs make up the state-of-the-art VAPA Multimedia Lab housed in Columbine.
 The lab is equipped with the latest graphic and multimedia software including Adobe CS, Macromedia Studio, Final Cut Studio, DVD Studio Pro, and Soundtrack.
 Scanning capabilities include print, slides, and negatives.
-In addition students have access to audio and video recording equipment.
+In addition, students have access to audio and video recording equipment.

 Visual Art Studio